Operators

 not

 The not operator expects a boolean value.
-It will evaluate to undef if the value is undefined.
-If it receives an unknown value that evaluates to a non-boolean, it will result in a run-time execution error.
+It evaluates to undef if the operand has an unknown type.
+If the operand is not a boolean or undefined value, it results in a run-time execution error.

 Example 1.
 Using the "not" operand